Ezku/equanimous-tribble/content/3-empirical-study/3-findings/2-daily-change.md

 > 18:23
 > :   "Okay... but wouldn't it make sense to promote them as a fires also?
 And not leave them in the module continuum." (`M`)

 The developer has, while applying a new approach suggested by the PO and presented earlier, neglected to account for existing practices.
-The resolution suggested as is to adhere to the existing convention of visualizing fires while also applying the new one.
+The resolution suggested is to adhere to the existing convention of visualizing fires while also applying the new one.

 The final disturbance presented here will feature a quaternary contradiction, one that represents a challenge in aligning the practices of this team and another.
 The team is in the process of shipping a bundle of features, which would require the cooperation from a team that is seen to be difficult to reach out to.